 - Select ANTENNA.

 Even as we celebrate this important step in our recovery process, we remain very aware of the fact that some viewers are still without access to OPT.
 We will continue to identify and implement measures to incrementally increase our coverage, as we push toward full restoration through a permanent operation.
 Full restoration, however, will most likely require several more months to achieve.

 Our intent, and our top priority, is returning OPT service to our entire viewing area.
 While this is a complex task with many technical, logistical, and regulatory hurdles, we are working diligently to accomplish it as quickly as is possible.
 We cannot overstate how much we appreciate the support, patience, and kindness of our viewers and supporters as we work through this challenging situation.

 A. On April 19, the broadcast tower that delivers OPT’s signal to the Springfield area collapsed while work was being performed at the site.

 A. Most Springfield area viewers were initially impacted by service outages.
 Joplin viewers were unaffected.

 Q. How many people are still without service?

-Q. Why has OPT service returned more quickly for cable and satellite viewers?
+Q. Why did OPT service returned more quickly for cable and satellite viewers?

 A. Technology enables cable and satellite providers to receive OPT through alternative methods, making the broadcast tower a less critical component in the delivery chain.
-We have been able to work with cable and satellite providers to identify and implement these alternative delivery methods.
+We were able to work with cable and satellite providers to identify and implement these alternative delivery methods.

 Q. Is there any way for me to watch my favorite shows in the meantime?